Huber-group-EMBL/CSAMA_website/content/about.md

 ## Course Materials

-Download the course materials for the labs.
-Download the course materials for the lectures.
+All lecture slides and workshop material will be made available during the course and will remain available after the event.

 ## Computer Tutorials